-Sheri Berman, 'Unheralded Battle: Capitalism, the Left, Social Democracy, and Democratic Socialism', Dissent, Winter 2009. http://www.dissentmagazine.org/article/?article=1332
+Sheri Berman, 'Unheralded Battle: Capitalism, the Left, Social Democracy, and Democratic Socialism', Dissent, Winter 2009.
+Can sometimes be found open access online.

 D. Sassoon One Hundred Years of Socialism, huge book but quite accessible.
 Reading what you can from books 1 and 2 would be useful for this topic.